 Lightly pull on the trigger.
 Pressure control is crucial to getting a crisp image on your icing.
 Lightly pull back and spray the stencil design.

-Pulling too hard causes a blast of air to come out the gun, causing colour to go under the stencil design, which will create a blurred look.
+Pulling too hard causes a blast of air to come out the gun, causing the colour to go under the stencil design, which will create a blurred look.

 To create darker colours, go over the colour a few times to deepen the colour.